-The following programs are available: Automotive Technology, Agricultural Education, Construction Trades, Culinary and Food Service Management, Early Childhood Education, Engineering Technology, Graphic Communications, Marketing Education, Patient Care Technology, Welding and Metal Fabrication, and Job Training-Introduction to the World of Work.
+The following programs are available: Audio Engineering, Automotive Technology, Agricultural and Outdoor Occupations, Construction Trades, Culinary and Food Service Management, Early Childhood Education, Engineering Technology, Graphic Communications, Marketing Education, Patient Care Technology, Welding and Metal Fabrication, and Skills X, a job training introduction to work program.

 Career and Technical Education is making a difference by increasing relevance, improving graduation rates, and helping students gain skills, technical knowledge and a rigorous academic background.

 The programs provide real-work experiences necessary for high skill, high demand and high paying careers.
 Students work in the Spartan Inn restaurant, auto garage and graphic design shop and get a ton of job experiences in the community.